Tips For Success As a Makeup Artist

 Want to turn your passion for makeup into a career?
 The key to succeeding in the makeup industry and becoming a professional makeup artist is building a rock-solid foundation.
 While the Internet is full of makeup tutorials, beauty blogs, and resources galore, these cannot replace the value of professional beauty education!

 When you attend beauty school, you’ll be taught by licensed professionals with years of industry experience.
 You’ll also have access to resources and products you may not have otherwise.
 For a professional career, you will need a license to back up your talent.
 At American Institute of Beauty, our cosmetology program can provide you with the skills and knowledge you need to become licensed.

 As you consider a career as a professional makeup artist, check out these tips for success!

 *Note: The featured photos are from our 2019 Scarefest Halloween Event.

-Commit Yourself To A Makeup Career
+Commit Yourself to a Makeup Career

-How do men and women succeed in makeup careers?
-They start by making a commitment to complete a Cosmetology, Esthetics, or Full-specialist program.
-Watching a few YouTube makeup tutorials is not enough to call yourself a makeup artist.
+How do people succeed in makeup careers?
+They start by making a commitment to complete cosmetology, skin care, or full specialist program.
+Watching a few YouTube makeup tutorials is not enough to build a successful career as a makeup artist.
 In fact, the state of Florida requires licensure before you can work in the industry.
-Makeup artists must obtain a Cosmetology, Esthetics, or Full-Specialist license or certifications before working professionally.
+Makeup artists need cosmetology, skin care, or a full specialist license before working professionally.